RECENT AND FUTURE ENGAGEMENTS

-Since autumn 1997 Leif Segerstam has been Acting Professor of Conducting at the Sibelius Academy in Helsinki.
+From autumn 1997 until the spring of 2013 Leif Segerstam was Acting Professor of Conducting at the Sibelius Academy in Helsinki.
 In November 1998 the Nordic Music Committee NOMUS awarded Segerstam the 1999 Nordic Council Music Prize for his work ”as a tireless champion of Scandinavian music”.
 In 2004 Leif Segerstam was awarded the annual State Prize for Music in Finland.

-The numerous recordings by Leif Segerstam are recognised by critics and public alike as outstanding among modern interpretations: Mahler’s, Nielsen’s and Sibelius’ works as well as contemporary music with the Danish Radio Symphony Orchestra, Skrjabin’s and Schnittke’s works with the Stockholm Philharmonic and Brahms’ music with the Rheinland-Pfalz Staatsphilharmonie.
-The Sibelius- and Rautavaara-recordings with the HPO have received several international awards and nominations.
+The numerous recordings by Leif Segerstam are recognized by critics and public alike as outstanding among modern interpretations: Mahler’s, Nielsen’s, and Sibelius’ works as well as contemporary music with the Danish Radio Symphony Orchestra, Skrjabin’s and Schnittke’s works with the Stockholm Philharmonic and Brahms’ music with the Rheinland-Pfalz Staatsphilharmonie.
+The Sibelius- and Rautavaara- recordings with the HPO have received several international awards and nominations.
 The Finnish Ondine recording company and the Helsinki Philharmonic have continued their long-standing partnership with a new recording of the complete Sibelius symphonies under the baton of Leif Segerstam (2005).